-Audit assurance is confined to the procedures of the benchmark protocol used ("Term of Reference for Third-Party Audits - 2017 (base year 2016)", mutually agreed to by the signatory companies).
+Audit assurance is confined to the procedures of the benchmark protocol used ("Term of Reference for Third-Party Audits", mutually agreed by the Non-Governmental Organization Greenpeace and the signatory companies).

 Audit assurance is by sampling based on checking documents and the information collated in the interviews with the Sustainability and Cattle Procurement areas.
 The documents analyzed are described in table 1 below.